 Severe injuries account for 80 per cent of claim costs within Workers Compensation Board (WCB) of Manitoba’s rate model.
 To help reduce the number of severe incidents in Manitoba AND bring down your WCB assessment rates, CSAM has prepared these summary reports to better understand the key drivers specific to your industry classification rates.
 The information provided will help identify, communicate, and prevent severe incidents based on your specific industry.

 All contractors in Manitoba are assigned to a WCB industry classification based on the type of work performed.
-Each classification is given a risk category — based on WCB claim trends — that is used in calculation of your WCB assessment rate.
-CSAM has created 18 classification summary reports for each of the construction classification codes serviced by CSAM that outline the payroll, percentage, and rebate for COR® Certified companies, as well as the number of severe injuries and time loss injuries (including top three cause, source, injury, and body part injured).
+Each classification is given a risk category — based on WCB claims cost trends — that is used in calculation of your WCB assessment rate.
+CSAM has created a summary report identifying issues and opportunities that can be explored amongst the 25 assigned industry classifications, and also provides individual summaries for each classification serviced by CSAM.
+The summary will identify the payroll amount, the percentage of payroll safety certified, and other relevant data that will assist in improving the human and financial costs of a workplace injury.

 The information in these reports will allow companies to do the following: